Trump: Obamacare repeal and replace will happen 'essentially simultaneously'

 "We're going to be submitting -- as soon as our secretary's approved, almost simultaneously, shortly thereafter, a plan.
 It'll be repeal and replace.
 It will be essentially simultaneously," Trump said.
 "Probably the same day, could be the same hour."

-Price, a Georgia congressman, has been one of the most ardent Obamacare critics and introduced legislation to repeal the law.
+Price, a Georgia congressman, has been one of the most ardent Obamacare critics and is among the few to introduce more detailed legislation to repeal and replace the law.
 His confirmation hearings will begin next week.

 At the news conference, Trump also expounded on the political liability that comes with trying to overhaul the Affordable Care Act, saying that for the time being, the healthcare law is Democrats' problem to "own."